Mazuration: Internal development

 It is often considered (first by linguist Halina Koneczna) that mazuration is directly linked to the abovementioned depalatalizations of the postalveolar series around the 16th century, whereby the palato-alveolar /ʃ/, /ʒ/, /t͡ʃ/, /d͡ʒ/ turned into the retroflex /ʂ/, /ʐ/, /t͡ʂ/, /d͡ʐ/ on the non-mazurating territories, but into /s/, /z/, /t͡s/, /d͡z/ in mazurating dialects.
 In the former case these phonemes merely changed their manner of articulation to unpalatalized, while in the latter case the loss of such a distinct feature caused them to coalesce together with the dentialveolars.
 The different treatment in different dialects could then perhaps be explained by an older difference in the pronunciation of that series.

 It has also been proposed that this and similar mergers (jabłonkowanie, kaszubienie; see below) were caused by the overloading of the Old Polish phonological system by sibilants.
-The accustics of the three series /s.../, /ʂ.../, /ɕ.../ were not distinct enough from each other, and so the majority of dialects merged two of them.
+The acoustics of the three series /s.../, /ʂ.../, /ɕ.../ were not distinct enough from each other, and so the majority of dialects merged two of them.
 This would put mazurzenie, jabłonkowanie and kaszubienie as parallel processes, with the same cause, just different result.
 This hypothesis was first put forth by Rudnicki, and later endorsed and continued by Vaillant and Tadeusz Brajerski, the latter citing parallel developments in the history of Lower Sorbian.
 Milewski adds to this also similar examples in the history of Mongolic languages.
 Together with Koneczna and Kuryłowicz he opines, however, that this cannot be the main cause of this phenomenon, as it did not affect the entirety of the Polish speaking area, in spite of the conditions being the same everywhere.
 It must therefore be posited that it was only one of the causes of mazuration, a prerequisite but not a deciding factor.

 A unique theory proposed by Kuryłowicz also states that the origin of mazuration is connected to the aforementioned depalatalization, but in a different way.
 Namely, taking into account the fact that the change /ʃ.../ > /ʂ.../ did not happen everywhere at the same time, he posits that in areas where dialects which had already undergone the change (innovative dialects) neighbored dialects which still had the older pronunciation (archaic dialects), the archaic dialects wanted to introduce this sound change themselves (as the change was an innovation it had a tendency to spread).
 But these dialects, not finding suitable sounds to reproduce the new sounds /ʂ/ and /ʐ/ in their own phonological system, replaced them with the known to them /s/ and /z/ (apparently deeming their nonpalatalized articulation as their primary feature, and their place of articulation as secondary).
 Hard /t͡s/ and /d͡z/ were borrowed from the new system to replace their own /t͡sʲ/ and /d͡zʲ/; while /t͡ʂ/ and /d͡ʐ/ could not last long causing asymmetry in the system, and likewise coalesced into /t͡s/ and /d͡z/ (the phonemic status of [d͡ʒʲ] in Old Polish is itself dubious).